Acraplet/wc_calibration/README.md

 - a the absorption coefficient (abwff in WCSim)
 - r the Rayleigh scattering coefficient (rayff in WCSim)
 - R the distance between the source position and the mPMT dome surface
+- d the number of points to simulate if we want a random draw of points in sin(theta), phi instead of having them equally spaced
+- u the number of points to simulate uniformly accross the sphere

+Careful, -d and -u shouldn't be used together!

-The photon number shot (1) per event, its wavelength (401.9nm = 3.08945eV), the detector type, QE, triggering process etc.. is all pre-set in the /config_files_prod/WCSim_template.txt which is the base for the .mac files production - it can be modified.
+The photon number shot per event, its wavelength (401.9nm = 3.08945eV), the detector type, QE, triggering process etc..  are all pre-set in the /config_files_prod/WCSim_template.txt which is the base for the .mac files production - it can be modified.

 Alternatively, if you want to make many similar config files, use

 ```
 bash make_all_config.sh abwff rayff ID0
 ```
-which will make 7 config files with the input absorption and scattering params and IDs going from ID0 to ID0 + 7 with 20 points in theta, and phi and with R = 5, 10, 20, 40, 80, 160, 320cm.
+which will make 7 config files with the input absorption and scattering params and IDs going from ID0 to ID0 + 7 with 20 points in theta, and phi and with R = 5, 10, 20, 40, 80, 160, 250 (used to be 320)cm.

 ## Run WCSim on the batch system (efficiently)